adamroberge/DynamicTokenLocViT/README.md

     ```

 3. **Prepare the dataset**:
     Ensure that the CIFAR-10 or CIFAR-100 dataset is available in the `./data/CIFAR10` or `./data/CIFAR100` directory respectively.
-The dataset will be automatically downloaded if not already present.
+If you want to train on the ImageNet 1k dataset, download the data through (https://www.image-net.org/)

 4. **Train the model**:
     Train the Vision Transformer model on the CIFAR-10 or CIFAR-100 dataset.